AlibabaResearch/mononn/README.md

 CUDA support will be enabled for TensorFlow.
 ```

-Below is a compelete configuration session:
+Below is a compeleted configuration session:

 <details>